hdima/erlport.org/include/topnews.rst

-  New version of ErlPort helps develop applications which want to connect Erlang to `Python </docs/python.html>`__ or `Ruby </docs/ruby.html>`__ or want to use Erlang as a middleware for Python or Ruby.
+  New version of ErlPort helps develop applications which want to connect Erlang to `Python </docs/python.html>`__ or `Ruby </docs/ruby.html>`__ or want to use Erlang as a middleware for these two programming languages.

-  The following is an example session with ErlPort and Python:
+  The following is an example ErlPort session for Python:

   .. sourcecode:: erl